MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-new-api.md

 ## Create the plugin and API

 1. Open Visual Studio Code.
-If Teams Toolkit is not already installed, see [Install Teams Toolkit](/microsoftteams/platform/toolkit/install-teams-toolkit) for installation instructions.
+If Teams Toolkit isn't already installed, see [Install Teams Toolkit](/microsoftteams/platform/toolkit/install-teams-toolkit) for installation instructions.

 1. Select the **Teams Toolkit** icon in the left-hand Activity Bar.